TeFiLeDo/fish-autoupdate-plugin/README.md

 _default_ value).

 ## Supported plugin managers
-Currently only [fisher] is supported.
+The following plugin managers are supported.
+Use the following keys to use them:
+- [fisher]: `fisher`, or any other value not used by an other plugin manager.
+- [Oh My Fish][omf]: `omf`

 I'm happy to add support for more plugin managers if requested.
 In fact, I already prepared the plugin for that eventuality.

 If your plugin manager is not already supported, you have two options: